 And that is what I did.
 I created a scene with the two monsters, backlit the scene (light B in figure 1), grabbed my water spray bottle and started spraying.

 Nice!
-I saw some rain and light in the B-area of the photo…. but the rest was dark, I barely saw the monster in the back.
-To light the front of the scene I added the C and D lights at the sides.
+I saw some rain and light in the B-area of the photo…. but the rest was dark.
+I barely saw the monster in the back.
+To light the front of the scene, I added the C and D lights at the sides.
 That lit the C, D-areas and the monsters sufficiently.
-However, now it irritated me that I only saw rain in the B-area.
+However, now it irritated me I only saw rain in the B-area.
 I also wanted rain in the A-area.
 That area was well lit by C, but from the side and not from the back.
-And backlight B was blocked by some trees.
-That ‘s why I finally added backlight A and voila…. rain in area A!
+And back-light B was blocked by some trees.
+That’s why I finally added back-light A and voila…. rain in area A!
 Yay 😀

 Light and camera settings

-Another thing I completely ignored before where specific camera-settings.
-I have to admit, I feel a little stupid now because of this part.
+Another thing I completely ignored before were specific camera-settings.
+I have to admit; I feel a little stupid now because of this.
 Usually I don’t care about shutter speed in my Lego photography because my scenes mostly don’t have moving parts.
 However… rain is a moving element in these photos (DUH!).
 So shutter speed IS important and the shutter speed determines if you’ll see drops, strips or just a mist.
-At the long shutter speeds I normally use I only saw a grey mist and that was it.
+With long shutter speeds I normally use I only saw a grey mist, and that was it.
 I needed to increase the shutter speed!
 That also meant I needed to have more light than usual to prevent the image from becoming way too dark.
 In the end my camera-settings were: 50mm macro lens, ISO400 f1/7,1 1/40s.

 Flash-light

 I always used continuous light, so I can’t say too much about flash lights.
-However, I will be experimenting with flash shortly.
-Remember that flashlight is usually more bright that continuous light AND it has the ability to freeze motion/ rain.
+However, I will experiment with flash shortly.
+Remember that flashlight is usually more bright that continuous light AND it can freeze motion/ rain.
 Both these qualities influence the shutter speed and thus the exposure-triangle.
 Anyway, I’ll get back to you once I know a bit more!

 The result